Student Rights and Responsibilities

 Before registering for a course, please make sure that you fulfill all the prerequisites listed on the course information page.
+NetMath only checks prerequisites for University of Illinois students, but you want to make sure you are prepared for the course.

 NetMath is best suited for students who are organized, able to learn independently, are motivated to earn credit in a college level course, have time to put into the course, and have the desire to learn.
 It is very important to have the ability to set aside time each day to work on your coursework.

-A special note to High School students and their parents: This law transfers all the rights of the Act to the student as soon as he/she enters the higher education setting, even if they are still in high school.
+For High School students and their parents: This law transfers all the rights of the Act to the student as soon as he/she enters the higher education setting, even if they are still in high school.
 Article 99.5 (a) states, “When a student becomes an eligible student, the rights accorded to, and consent required of, parents under this part transfer from the parents to the student.”
 At UIUC, this applies on the first day of instruction, even if the student is under 18 years of age—and is indefinite.
 The full text of the Act and some FAQ’s for parents can be found at the Department of Education website.

 This message serves as your annual FERPA notification as required by law.